OctavioBenjamin/todo-app-ts/README.md

 # Todo List App

 ## Introduction
 Welcome to the Todo List App!
-This is a simple yet powerful application built with React and TypeScript, designed to help you manage your tasks efficiently.
+This is a simple yet powerful application built with React and TypeScript

 ## Features
 - **Add Tasks:** Quickly add new tasks to your list.